 He has been the Director of the National Science Foundation (NSF) Integrative Graduate Education and Research Training (IGERT) Program, the Director of the NSF International Materials Institutes (IMI) Program, and the Director of the NSF Major Research Instrumentation (MRI) Program at UT.
 Several of his graduate students have been given awards for their research and presentations at various professional societies and conferences.
 Moreover, his students are teaching and doing research at universities, industries, and government laboratories.

-Mechanical behavior, fatigue and fracture behavior, nondestructive-evaluation, and neutron/synchrotron studies of advanced materials, including bulk-metallic glasses, nano-structural materials, high-entropy alloys, superalloys, steels, and intermetallics.
-(Click each area for more information!)
+- Neutron/synchrotron studies of advanced materials, including bulk-metallic glasses, nano-structural materials, high-entropy alloys, superalloys, steels, and intermetallics.

 - NSF Integrative Graduate Education and Research Traineeship (IGERT) Program